openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-checkboxgroup.md

 ## CheckboxGroupOptions

+This API can be used in ArkTS widgets since API version 9.

 | Name| Type| Mandatory| Description|
 | -------- | -------- | -------- | -------- |
 | group | string | No| Group name.<br>**NOTE**<br>If there are multiple check box groups with the same group name, only the first check box group takes effect.|